wpscholar/wp-post-subtitle/readme.md

 # Post Subtitle

-Adds a subtitle field below the post title field in WordPress.
+A module that adds a subtitle field below the post title field in WordPress.

 ## Requirements